Upper Eyelid SurgeryAuthor: Dr. Gordon Sasaki

 A well-designed upper lid blepharoplasty is performed through an elliptically-shaped incision, extending from the inner aspect of the lid to the outer aspect of the double lid line.
 Based on your preoperative discussion, the doctor will determine the exact layers (skin and/or muscle) and fat bulges to be removed to provide you a natural and beautiful appearance.
 Through this same exposure, sculpturing of excess brow fat can be easily accomplished to give you a contoured look to both your upper lid and brow.
 Tightening or shortening of the deeper inefficient muscle apparatus (that elevates the upper lid) corrects upper lid ptosis and can be added to a cosmetic blepharoplasty procedure.

-Upper lid blepharoplasties may take one-one and one half hours to perform and can be done safely under local anesthesia in our office surgical suite.
-You may shower and wash you face daily after surgery.
+Upper lid blepharoplasty may take 1 to 1 1/2 hours to perform and can be done safely under local anesthesia in our office surgical suite.
+You may shower and wash your face daily after surgery.
 Antibiotic ointment is applied twice daily over the incision site.
-The single buried suture is removed about ten days after surgery.
+The single buried suture is removed about 10 days after surgery.